Magic: The Gathering: Artwork

 Each card has an illustration to represent the flavor of the card, often reflecting the setting of the expansion for which it was designed.
 Much of Magic's early artwork was commissioned with little specific direction or concern for visual cohesion.
 One infamous example was the printing of the creature Whippoorwill without the "flying" ability even though its art showed a bird in flight.
 The art direction team later decided to impose a few constraints so that the artistic vision more closely aligned with the design and development of the cards.
 Each block of cards now has its own style guide with sketches and descriptions of the various races and places featured in the setting.

 A few early sets experimented with alternate art for cards.
 However, Wizards came to believe that this impeded easy recognition of a card and that having multiple versions caused confusion when identifying a card at a glance.
 Consequently, alternate art is now only used sparingly and mostly for promotional cards.
+(Note: A notable exception are Basic Land cards, but those are easily identifiable due to the oversized mana symbol in their text boxes.)
 When older cards are reprinted in new sets, however, Wizards of the Coast usually prints them with new art to make the older cards more collectible, though they sometimes reuse well-received artwork if it makes sense thematically.

-At the back of each card, at the end of the word "Deckmaster", a pen stroke is visible.
-According to Wizards of the Coast, this is a printing error which was never corrected, as all card backs have to look the same.

-As Magic has expanded across the globe, its artwork has had to change for its international audience.
-Artwork has been edited or given alternate art to comply with the governmental standards.
-For example, the portrayal of skeletons and most undead in artwork was prohibited by the Chinese government until 2008.
+In some countries, the artwork on Magic cards has been changed to comply with government policy.
+For example, the depiction of skeletons and most undead creatures was prohibited by the Chinese government until 2008.